Mome/treepattern/constituens_tags.md

 **WRB** - Wh-adverb<br />

-## Form/function discrepancies
+### Form/function discrepancies

--ADV (adverbial) - marks a constituent other than ADVP or PP when it is used adverbially (e.g. NPs or free ("headless" relatives).
+**-ADV (adverbial)** - marks a constituent other than ADVP or PP when it is used adverbially (e.g. NPs or free ("headless" relatives).
 However, constituents that themselves are modifying an ADVP generally do not get -ADV.
 If a more specific tag is available (for example, -TMP) then it is used alone and -ADV is implied.
-See the Adverbials section.
+See the Adverbials section.<br />
--NOM (nominal) - marks free ("headless") relatives and gerunds when they act nominally.
+**-NOM (nominal)** - marks free ("headless") relatives and gerunds when they act nominally.<br />

-## Grammatical role
+### Grammatical role

 **-DTV (dative)** - marks the dative object in the unshifted form of the double object construction.
 If the preposition introducing the "dative" object is for, it is considered benefactive (-BNF). -DTV (and -BNF) is only used after verbs that can undergo dative shift.<br />
 **-LGS** (logical subject) - is used to mark the logical subject in passives.
 It attaches to the NP object of by and not to the PP node itself.<br />